imagej/imagej.github.io/_pages/SoC_2009_Ideas.md

 Enhance Fiji's plugin manager
 -----------------------------

 Beyond the built-in commands, ImageJ provides the means to add user-developed plugins by implementing the PlugIn, PlugInFilter and PlugInFrame interfaces.
-Fiji uses ImageJ at the core and packages around it a very large number of plugins (see the [Plugins Menu](Plugins_Menu )).
+Fiji uses ImageJ at the core and packages around it a very large number of plugins (see the [Plugins Menu](Plugins_Menu)).
 The ideal application menus cannot contain hundreds of plugins: any specific user has no use for more than half of them, and their mere presence get on the way to adding other, user-desired plugins.

 The core idea of this project is to generate a plugins manager, inspired in the excellent plugin manager of [JEdit](http://www.jedit.org), to enable/disable plugins.

 The lack of a plugin manager system is an enormous drag on the ability of good plugins to be widely distributed, and the ability of needy users to find them.
 The ability to be registered will also ensure proper compatibility with specific ImageJ versions, and the ability to track plugin versions.

-At the moment, there is a rudimentary {% include github repo='fiji ' path='src-plugins/Fiji\_Updater/UpdateFiji.java ' label='plugin updater ' %} which should be a good starting point for this project.
+At the moment, there is a rudimentary {% include github repo='fiji' path='src-plugins/Fiji\_Updater/UpdateFiji.java' label='plugin updater' %} which should be a good starting point for this project.
 The list of current plugins used by that plugin can be found [here](http://update.fiji.sc/current.txt).

 **Goal:** Convert Fiji's update plugin into a proper plugin manager.
 The GUI should have two main components: a tree with the plugins and a text pane for reading documentation.